AequilibraE/tradesman/docs/source/synthetic_population.rst

 Use of Microdata Sampe (aka PUMS) allow data users to create estimates for user defined characteristics.
 More information can be found in its
 `webpage <https://www.census.gov/programs-surveys/acs/data/experimental-data/2020-1-year-pums.html>`_.
-We cleaned up the data, removing households with no inhabitants (NP = 0), institutional and non-institutional types of household (TYPEHUGQ > 1), and created a hhnum column to represent the household number, given that SERIALNO column has different types of data.
+We cleaned up the data, removing households with no persons (NP = 0), institutional and non-institutional types of household (TYPEHUGQ > 1), and created a hhnum column to represent the household number, given that SERIALNO column has different types of data.